 while avoiding a return to jail or prison and unnecessary

 Population Served: Individuals with severe and persistent mental illness that also have extensive contacts with the criminal justice system.

-Funded by: San Bernardino County Department of Behavioral Health (DBH) through the Mental Health Services Act (MHSA).
+Funded by: San Bernardino County Department of Behavioral Health and Mental Health Services Act (MHSA)

 Services are designed using the Assertive Community Treatment (ACT) model to enhance the lives of individuals living with mental illness.
 Our staff offers advocacy for individuals who have extensive contacts with the criminal justice system, provide outreach and engagement, benefits and housing assistance, independent living skills training, and supportive counseling sessions.

 At FACT, we provide or assist you with linkage to a full range of services, including medical and psychiatric services, safe and affordable housing, assistance with entitlements, support and education with family and significant others, and connection with community resources.

 Services at FACT include, but are not limited to:

 - Outreach and engagement

 - Crisis intervention and immediate support, 24 hours a day, 7 days a week

 - Community integration through meaningful social activities and outings